HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

 Another approach to create a custom login user interface is to use [Script Applications](../../../../../../extend_dx/script_application/index.md).
 However, note that Script Applications cannot execute any server-side validation.

-## Details for development of a java based custom login portlet
+## Developing a Java-based custom login portlet

 To implement a login portlet with Rational Application Developer (RAD), Eclipse, or another Java development tool, refer to the following steps.